Eusexua: Release and promotion

 Twigs premiered the "techno-inspired" album in its entirety at a New York City listening party on 20 August 2024.
 The intimate listening party took place on the Lower East Side of Manhattan that saw the singer wearing a brown corset top with brown boots and a brown wig in her hand.
 On 31 August, she shared a picture of a poster asking "Have you experienced eusexua?" with the title track released as the lead single on 13 September 2024.
 The album was set to be released on 24 January 2025 and it would contain 11 tracks.
 The "Eusexua" music video, directed by Jordan Hemingway, was released the same day as the single.
 The prelude of the video features a preview of another album track, "Drums of Death".

 Soon after announcing the album, Twigs performed two unreleased tracks, entitled "Room of Fools" and "Girl Feels Good", live at an event hosted by On Running during London Fashion Week.
 On 17 October 2024, she released "Perfect Stranger" as the second single from the album.
 Its accompanying music video was released the same day; it was directed by Hemingway, and featured appearances from actress/writer Phoebe Waller-Bridge, fashion designer Mowalola Ogunlesi and musician Yves Tumor, among others.
 Twigs also threw 2 sets of Eusexua raves in promotion of her album.
 The first Eusexua raves happened in Los Angeles (partnering with Tunnel) and New York (partnering with Fantasy) in October 2024.
 "Drums of Death" was released as the third single on 14 November.
 Its instrumental was conceived by Koreless, who is featured on the song, on a flight to Berlin ahead of his performance at Berghain.

 On 6 December, Anyma released his remix of "Eusexua".
 On 28 December, Twigs joined him on stage at the Sphere to perform the remix, while a video of herself dancing displayed on the LED screen above her.
 To support the album, the Eusexua Tour was announced on 16 January 2025.
 Twigs threw the second set of Eusexua raves in the weeks before and immediately after the release of her album, this time hosting the Eusexua raves in Los Angeles (partnering again with Tunnel), New York (partnering again with Fantasy), London (partnering with Wraith), Glasgow (partnering with Pony Boy), and Paris (partnering with Wraith).

+Reissue

-On 14 November 2025, alongside the release of the sequel album Eusexua Afterglow, Twigs surprise released an alternative version of the record, which includes the single "Perfectly" alongside three new tracks and a version of "Striptease" featuring Eartheater.
+On 14 November 2025, alongside the release of the sequel album Eusexua: Afterglow, Twigs surprise released a reissue of the record, which includes the single "Perfectly" alongside a version of "Striptease" featuring Eartheater and three new tracks: "The Dare", "Got to Feel" and "Lonely but Exciting Road".
 "Girl Feels Good", "Perfect Stranger", "Wanderlust" and "Childlike Things" are omitted.